Zetrith/TranspilerExplorer/README.md

+### This project is archived.
+Continued as a Rider plugin at https://github.com/Zetrith/Remodder

 # TranspilerExplorer
 Decompile and browse code transpiled with Harmony (RW tool).
 To run it, clone the repo into your Mods folder.
 The mod starts a web interface available at (by default) http://localhost:8339.